ABOUT THE AUTHOR

 Sam Riversag is a young author, living in France.
-She started writing over two years, with her first novel Pour un selfie avec lui, which she published on Amazon.
-Alongside her career as a writer, she works as a lawyer for a well-known French company, after studying Law at university and living in french Guyana.
+She started writing two years ago, with her first novel Pour un selfie avec lui, which she published on Amazon.
+Alongside her career as a writer, she works as a lawyer for a well-known French company, after studying Law at university and living in French Guyana.

-Her latest novel, For a selfie with Benedict, is an ironic look into a world in which men are week, and women have strong temper, and are forced into labels that they did not choose.
-With a mix of feminist views and a romantic glance, Sam Riversag writes to further her vision of a world full of frienship and betrayal.
+Her latest novel, A selfie with Benedict, is an ironic look into a world where men are weak, and women have strong personalities and are pigeonholed in ways they did not choose.
+With a mix of feminist views and a romantic glance, Sam Riversag writes in order to portray her vision of a world full of frienship and betrayal.

 Hi Sam, can you tell readers little about your book, For a selfie with Benedict?
 What they can expect from the book?

 Mary and Lola are quite typical of their generation…They’re fighters who don’t take life lying down.
 They want both professional and personal fulfillment.
 They’re looking for the love of their lives, the real article.
 They’re a couple of romantics dreaming about a Prince Charming and it’s for that reason their fantasies turn towards Benedict Cumberbatch, because he personifies the type of guy they’re desperately in search of.
 They want it all: an interesting career, a caring, attentive lover and to be able to start a family.